adamhutchings/seismometer-rfcs/text/0004-otel-support.md

     intersecting: false
 ```
 This would indicate that this plot should *automatically* export metrics from each of the selected cohorts.
 The `intersecting`
-flag would signal whether to look at combinations of cohorts: in this case the widget would log metrics corresponding to four
+flag would signal whether to look at combinations of cohorts: in this case the plot would log metrics corresponding to four
 groups (both age categories and both race categories), while with `intersecting: true` the widget would log metrics corresponding
 to all four possible combinations of age and race from those provided.
 (Default behavior is that `intersecting` is `false`.)

 The `options` section provides information on what other parameters to log on, as applicable by plot.

 Without this section, no automatic exporting will occur.
-With it, a full export will be called once per widget per program execution.
+With it, a full export will be called once per plot per program execution.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives